Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 You designate them formally in writing, update your privacy notice to include their contact details, and they handle supervisory authority correspondence on your behalf.

-Configuring Your Compliant Applicant Tracking system for GDPR
+Configuring Your Compliant Applicant Tracking System for GDPR

 Most organizations treat GDPR configuration as a feature list.
-The problem is sequencing: if you configure candidate-facing consent before you have documented lawful basis, you have built on a flawed foundation.
+The problem is sequencing: if you configure candidate-facing consent before you have documented a lawful basis, you have built on a flawed foundation.
 If you execute a DPA before identifying sub-processors, you may need to renegotiate.
 Sequence matters - wrong order costs time and legal fees.

 • Document lawful basis - Complete a Legitimate Interest Assessment before any EU data enters your ATS.
 This is your legal anchor for everything that follows.